 Bakery – Sullivan Street Bakery.
 Talking about no brainers.
-Another “One of the best in town” and the source to many top restaurant’s bread baskets like Scarpetta.
-But I don’t come here for the bread.
-Try the spectacular Canottos (the sweet ones), Bombolonis (donuts on crack), and the chocolate almond croissants.
-Many love their pizzas but I’m not a fan.
-Update: Quickly becoming one of my favorite breakfast places in the area.
-Discovering all kinds of bread goodies lately.
-Update 12/3/13: Click here for a recent post
+Another “One of the best in town” and the source to many top restaurant’s bread baskets like Scarpetta and Maialino.
+Try some of the bread, the spectacular Canottos (the sweet ones), Bombolonis (donuts on crack), and the chocolate almond croissants.
+Many love their pizzas but its the other stuff that makes me go there almost weekly these days

 Burger – Island Burger and shakes.
 Great burger, and you guessed it… Churrascos (chicken breast sandwiches).
 I tried many burgers in the area and took many bad ones for the team, but those guys got it right.
 There’s a huge menu of different combinations.
 I like the Barzel’s but your best bet is to try what looks good to you, or ask the waiter.